Datience/8-Weeks-SQL-Challenge-/Case Study #2: Pizza Runner/Solution.md

 ![image](https://user-images.githubusercontent.com/80718915/152914079-6adf251f-d757-402c-a9d1-71889a69c5bd.png)

 **Answer**:
---Customer 101 and Cusomter 102 had no changes
+- Customer 101 and Cusomter 102 had no changes
--- Customer 103, 104 and 105 had atleast 1 change
+- Customer 103, 104 and 105 had atleast 1 change

 ### 8. How many pizzas were delivered that had both exclusions and extras?